unsw-restech/unsw-restech.github.io/docs/_sources/glossary.rst.txt

         The module command is a means of providing access to different versions of software without risking version conflicts across multiple users.

     Management Plane
         The Management Plane is the set of servers that sit above or adjacent to the :term:`Compute Nodes`.
 These servers are used to manage the system, manage the storage, or manage the network.
-User's have access to the :term:`Login Node` and :term:`Data Transfer Node`.
+Users have access to the :term:`Login Node` and :term:`Data Transfer Node`.
 Other servers include the :term:`Head Node`.

     MPI
         Message Passing Infrastructure (MPI) is a technology for running a :term:`Batch Job` on more than one :term:`Compute Nodes`.
 Designed for situations where parts of the job can run on independent nodes with the results being transferred to other nodes for the next part of the job to be run.

     Network Drive
-        A network drive is a drive that is independant from the cluster.
+        A network drive is a drive that is independent from the cluster.

     Queue
         All submitted jobs are put into a queue.
 Each queue has a collection of resources available to it.
 As those resources become available, new jobs will be assigned to those resources.
-Job prioritisation is done by the scheduler and depends on a number of factors including length of wait time and total resource use by user over the previous month.
+Job prioritisation is done by the scheduler and depends on a number of factors including length of wait time and total resource use by the user over the previous month.

     Queued Jobs
         Queued jobs are eligible to run but are waiting for a :term:`Compute Nodes` that matches their requirements to become available.
 Which idle job will be assigned to a compute node next depends on the :term:`Job Scheduler`.
 These can be seen by running :code:`qstat` and looking for a Q in the second last column.
 See :ref:`more_info_from_pbs`